Regulating Trading Practices

 Max Planck Institute for Comparative and International Private Law

 High-frequency trading, dark pools, front-running, phantom orders, short selling — the way securities are traded ranks high among today’s regulatory challenges.
-Thanks to a steady stream of news reports, investor complaints and public investigations, it has become commonplace, both in financial and academic circles, to call for the government to intervene and impose order.
+Thanks to a steady stream of news reports, investor complaints, and public investigations, it has become commonplace, both in financial and in academic circles, to call for the government to intervene and impose order.
 The regulation of trading practices, one of the oldest roots of securities law and still a regulatory mystery to many people, is suddenly the talk of the town.
 From a historical and comparative perspective, however, many of the recent developments look less dramatic than some observers believe.
-This is the quintessence of the present chapter.
-It explains how today’s regulatory regime evolved, identifies the key rationale for governments to intervene, and analyzes the rules, regulators and techniques of the world’s leading jurisdictions.
-The chapter’s central argument is that governments should focus on the price formation process and ensure that it is purely market-driven.
+This is the quintessence of the present Chapter.
+It explains how today’s regulatory regime evolved, identifies the key rationale for governments to intervene, and analyzes the rules, regulators, and techniques of the world’s leading jurisdictions.
+The Chapter’s central argument is that governments should focus on the price formation process and ensure that it is purely market-driven.
 Local regulators and self-regulatory organizations will take care of the rest.

 Number of Pages in PDF File: 53

-Keywords: exchanges, securities trading, standardization, self-regulation, state intervention, securities regulation, price formation, price discovery, market efficiency, financial stability, investor protection, front-running, algorithmic trading, high-frequency trading, short selling, market fragmentation
+Keywords: stock exchange, securities trading, standardization, self-regulation, state intervention, price formation, price discovery, algorithmic trading, short selling, market fragmentation